Article

 Remote Management Tactics

-You’ve built an exciting smart hardware solution that is starting to grow rapidly and produce the results that you have worked hard to achieve.
-Today, the business is built around a set of smart, custom hardware solutions that operate in unattended environments.
 While you are confident in the ability of the business to scale with a growing customer base, you are now considering how you will manage and monitor the growing fleet of devices.

-For many businesses that operate a fleet of devices, the implementation of remote monitoring and management (RMM) of their growing fleet is one of the first “crises” that the business faces – as the size of the fleet grows, it becomes increasingly less cost-effective to manage with simple remote desktop solutions and more customer service representatives.
-It is often also the subject of the age-old debate, “build vs. buy”.
-You may have a development team, or partner focused on building your core product – what would it look like to have that team take on the build out of the RMM aspects of your product?
+For many businesses that operate a fleet of connected products, the implementation of remote monitoring and management (RMM) of their growing fleet is one of the first “crises” that the business faces — as the size of the fleet grows, it becomes increasingly less cost-effective to manage with simple remote desktop solutions and more customer service representatives.
+It is often also the subject of the age-old debate, “build vs. buy.”
+You may have a development team, or partner focused on building your core product — what would it look like to have that team take on the build out of the RMM aspects of your product?
 How does that compare to purchasing a RMM solution to meet those needs?

 • Part 1: How do I get started?